 Some are for macrocell site installations and some are for small cells.
 Macro sites and small cells serve different purposes and have different values.
 Cell sites installed on rooftops and structures usually have a direct lease with the property or building owner.

-The cell sites installed on monopoles, lattice, or guyed wire towers are usually subleased from three large tower management companies, American Tower Corporation, Crown Castle International, or SBA Communications.
-These firms control about 80% of cell towers in the USA and generally have a ground lease directly with the property owner.
-Most of the “big 3” tower companies purchased their tower portfolios directly from Verizon Wireless, AT&T, T-Mobile, and Sprint.
+The cell sites installed on monopoles, lattice, or guyed wire towers are usually subleased from four large cell tower management companies, American Tower Corporation, Crown Castle International, Vertical Bridge and SBA Communications.
+These firms control over 80% of cell phone towers in the USA and generally have a ground lease directly with the property owner.
+Most of the “big 4” cell tower companies purchased their tower portfolios directly from Verizon Wireless, AT&T, T-Mobile, and Sprint.
 US Cellular still owns all of their towers.

-Understand what category your newly proposed cell tower and lease falls under to get a better understanding of the value.
+Understand what category your newly proposed cell phone tower and lease falls under to get a better understanding of the value.

 - Is the proposed new cell site or cell tower being leased directly with a carrier or is it with a cell tower developer or tower management firm?
 Who is the “LESSEE” or “TENANT” in the lease agreement?

 - Is the proposed lease agreement for a small cell lease or is it for a macro site?

 Once you have determined if the proposal is for a macro or small cell site, and if the lease is a direct carrier lease or a tower developer lease, the next step is to evaluate why they chose your location, and what other possible alternative choices they have nearby.
 The more alternate sites that you can eliminate, the better your chance that your location has of getting a fair deal.
 The more choices that they have, the less of a chance you have of getting a fair deal.
 Understanding cell tower lease rental values for your location can also help you to determine whether it is worthwhile to encumber your property with a cell site for the next 15, 25, or 50 years.